An innovative online platform to discover, learn and invest in local business.

 Can I sell my shares once I’ve invested?

 Shares on Uprise.Africa cannot readily be sold and are not likely to be listed on a secondary trading market.
-In other words, you will be able to offer your shares for sales to other shareholders only if the company you invested in floats on a securities exchange or is bought by another company.
-It also depends what is included in the shareholder’s agreement.
+In other words, you will be able to offer your shares for sale to other shareholders only if the company you invest in floats on a securities exchange or is bought by another company.
+It also depends what is included in the shareholders agreement which changes with each deal.